Vantara: Facilities and conservation

-Controversies
+Scrutiny

-Allegations of unethical animal sourcing and wildlife trade links
+Animal sourcing

-A March 2024 investigative report by Himal Southasian alleges that Vantara may be indirectly fueling the illegal global wildlife trade under the guise of conservation.
-The sanctuary has imported around 39,000 animals from 32 countries, including those known for trafficking, raising concerns about the legitimacy of sources and potential violations of international and Indian wildlife laws.
-Critics question the transparency of these operations and warn that such large-scale acquisitions—especially from dubious or small-scale suppliers—could incentivize illegal wildlife capture and trade, despite Vantara's claims of legal and ethical compliance.
+A March 2024 investigative report by Himal Southasian alleged that Vantara's demand for animals could affect the global wildlife trade under the guise of conservation.
+The report examined animal transfers to the facility, including imports from several countries, and raised questions about the legitimacy of sources and compliance with international and Indian wildlife laws.
+Critics questioned the transparency of these operations and argued that large-scale acquisitions from small or poorly monitored suppliers could create incentives for illegal wildlife capture and trade; Vantara has said its animal transfers are legal and compliant with applicable standards.
 The investigative report was republished by the Pulitzer Center.

-As a follow-up to earlier reports scrutinising Vantara's wildlife acquisition practices, the Delhi High Court on 19 May 2025 dismissed a contempt of court petition filed by Vantara (Greens Zoological Rescue and Rehabilitation Centre) against the Himal Southasian.
-Vantara had accused Himal of violating a court order by not removing an investigative article published in March 2024.
-The court ruled that no such judicial directive existed, rendering the contempt allegation baseless.
+On 19 May 2025, the Delhi High Court dismissed a contempt petition filed by GZRRC against Himal Southasian, holding that no prior judicial direction requiring removal of the article had been shown.

 In March 2025, a coalition of 30 South African animal rights groups, under the Wildlife Animal Protection Forum of South Africa (WAPFSA), urged their government to investigate the export of wild animals to Vantara.
-The coalition expressed concerns over potential violations of international wildlife trade regulations, particularly regarding the sourcing of animals from South African breeding facilities.
-They highlighted that the Convention on International Trade in Endangered Species had previously raised issues about India's compliance concerning live animal imports, including critically endangered species.
-Vantara refuted the allegations, stating that all animal transfers were conducted in full compliance with South African and Indian laws.
-Wildlife activists also argued the sanctuary was unfit to handle elephants in an unstable hot environment.
+The coalition expressed concerns over potential violations of international wildlife trade regulations, particularly regarding animals sourced from South African breeding facilities.
+It also highlighted previous CITES concerns about India's compliance in relation to live animal imports, including critically endangered species.
+Vantara refuted the allegations, stating that all animal transfers were conducted in compliance with South African and Indian laws.
+Some wildlife specialists and activists also questioned the suitability of Jamnagar for a large population of elephants and other animals.